Candidates

 Visual representation of the core values of agile computing.

-The first core value of Agile computing is “Individuals and interactions over processes and tools.”
+The first of the four core values of Agile computing is “Individuals and interactions over processes and tools.”
 This emphasizes the importance of team collaboration and effective communication over rigid processes and tools.
 By fostering a culture of open communication, Agile teams can quickly address issues and adapt to changes, keeping the development process efficient and effective.

-Another core value is “Working software over comprehensive documentation.”
+Another of the four core values is “Working software over comprehensive documentation.”
 Agile practices prioritize delivering functional software that meets user needs rather than excessive documentation.
 This focus ensures teams concentrate on producing a product that delivers real value to customers, in alignment with Agile principles.

 The third core value, “Customer collaboration over contract negotiation,” highlights the importance of building strong customer relationships and working closely with them throughout the development process.
 Prioritizing customer collaboration allows Agile teams to better understand user needs and adjust software to meet customer expectations.